 January 28, 2016

-Our first Dog Tails Dog of the Month is Ludivine, a Bloodhound from Alabama who became a sensation earlier this month when she accidentally joined a half-marathon race in her hometown.
+Meet Ludivine, a Bloodhound from Alabama who became a sensation when she accidentally joined a half-marathon race in her hometown.
 How did Ludivine go from a “lazy girl” to a world-famous dog athlete?
 Read on to find out!

 Ludivine’s mom April Hamlin assumed her dog was still roaming the property, so she was shocked when her co-worker sent her a photo of Ludivine at the finish line wearing a race medal.
 “I was just so embarrassed because I thought she had ruined that race for everybody,” Hamlin told AL.com.
 On the contrary, once Hamlin arrived at the finish line, she discovered that Ludivine was a big hit with the whole crowd.
 Photos from the event caught the attention of local and national news outlets, and Ludivine’s story went viral.